Marine Mammal Ecology Lab

 (2024-present) Foraging behavior of harbor seals.

 Rachel is designing a molecular protocol to identify the sex of salmon consumed by Steller and California sea lions from their scat.
 This project is conducted in collaboration with Dr. Erin D'Agnese of WildEcohealth and Western alumnus.
 In addition, she is collaborating with Haley Recob to continue the long-term study on the foraging behavior of harbor seals along Whatcom Creek in downtwon Bellingham, WA.
+She has also been coordinating the social media posts from the lab.

 Ellie at winter time in a mountain town.